eqbal/CarND-Path-Planning-Project-P11/README.md

 - `TAILING` state where it will try to pair its speed to the cars, while watching for an opportunity to change lanes.
 When this comes the FSM selects a destination lane and switches to `CHANGING_LANES` state, returning to `CRUISING` state once the movement is complete.

 Once the current behavior (composed of a reference speed `v` and a polynomial route roughly indicating whether to keep or change lanes) is determined, it's dispatched along the current State to the `PathPlanner`.

-It in turn uses the `CppAD` interface to `Ipopt` to compute a sequence of waypoints approaching the route at the reference speed, while respecting acceleration limits.
+I used the `CppAD` interface to `Ipopt` to compute a sequence of waypoints approaching the route at the reference speed, while respecting acceleration limits.

 ### Simulator
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).